Payments to contractors are, in certain circumstances, taken to be wages.

 If the person is an employee, payments made to, or in relation to that person are taxable wages subject to payroll tax.
 There is no need to consider the remaining steps.

-Generally, only people can be considered employees.
-If the person conducts their business via, or is a company or a trust, they cannot be considered an employee.
-Revenue Ruling PTA-038 also sets out a number of significant factors to help you figure out whether someone is an employee or contractor.
-If you are still uncertain, you should apply to us for a private ruling.
+Sometimes, however, it is unclear or ambiguous whether a person is an employee or a contractor.
+Revenue Ruling PTA-038 sets out a number of significant factors to help you figure out whether someone is an employee or contractor.

 If the person is not an employee, you need to consider Step 2.

 A relevant contract is a contract under which a person in the course of carrying on a business:

-- Supplies services to another person for or in relation to the performance of work. (i.e. a contractor supplying a principal).
+- Supplies services to another person for or in relation to the performance of work. (i.e. a contractor supplying services to a principal).

-- Receives services from another person for or in relation to the performance of work. (i.e. a principal receiving from a contractor).
+- Receives services from another person for or in relation to the performance of work. (i.e. a principal receiving services from a contractor).

 - Gives out goods to natural persons who perform work and re-supply the goods. (i.e. a principal supplying goods to a contractor who performs work and resupplies the goods to the principal).

-This covers most contractual arrangements between two persons each of who supplies or receives services in the course of a business.
-If the contract does not involve any of these arrangements, it is not a relevant contract and payments under the contract are not deemed to be taxable wages under the contractor provisions.
-You do not need to consider step 3 in the contractor provisions.
+This covers most contractual arrangements between two persons each of whom supplies or receives such services in the course of a business.
+If the contract does not involve any of such arrangements, it is not a relevant contract and payments under the contract are not deemed to be taxable wages under the contractor provisions.
+Under these circumstances, you do not need to consider step 3 below.

-If the contract appears to be a relevant contract, you need to go to Step 3.
-This is because payments under a relevant contract will be deemed wages subject to payroll tax under the contractor provisions, unless an exclusion listed in Step 3 applies.
+If a contract is a relevant contract, payments under that contract are deemed wages.
+This means such payments are subject to payroll tax under the contractor provisions unless an exclusion listed in Step 3 applies.

 Contracts between an Australian Financial Services Licence holder and its authorised representative